sanketwakhare/my-learnings/greatfrontend/src/3-months-study-plan/user-interface-coding/src/examples/contact-form/readme.md

 Do **not** use any JavaScript or framework-specific features for this question.

 There is **no need to do any client-side validation** on the fields.
 Validation will be done on the server side.

----

-## Submission API

-Upon submission, POST the form data to the following endpoint: